cheatham1/SoftwareBook/take_a_closer_look.md

 The names chosen for the processes are important as they are the keys used in the infofile.py to determine the necessary scaling factors for correct plotting.

-To run over the full set of available data samples (if you have downloaded them) takes between 1 to 1.5 hours in single core mode:

-    python RunScript.py -a TTbarAnalysis

-Execution times are reduced to ~ 15 minutes in multi core mode:

-    python RunScript.py -a TTbarAnalysis -n 4